Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/103-Access.md

 and the "Files" column show the total number of so-called inodes available in the file space.

 The project file spaces can be expanded in capacity within the limits specified.
-However, as big parallel file systems are very bad at handling lots of small files (see also the [session on Lustre](203-Lustre.md)), the files quota (or more accurately inode quota) are rather strict and not easily raised (and if raised, not by an order of magnitude).
+However, due to the many small files problem on Lustre, the files quota (or more accurately inode quota) are rather strict and not easily raised (and if raised, not by an order of magnitude).